Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 If Vermont is the most beautiful place on earth, the most beautiful place in Vermont is the Northeast Kingdom (NEK).
 My love affair with the NEK began in college when a book on display in the town's bookshop caught my eye.
-(Yeah, clearly I didn't graduate from college recently.
+(Clearly I didn't graduate from college recently.
 An independent local bookshop: that dates me.)
-The compelling cover photo, of an autumn morning glowing with the bright colours of fall foliage and mist shrouding a quaint farm in a valley, encompassed everything I loved about Vermont.
+I was drawn to the arrestingly gorgeous cover photo of an autumn morning glowing with the bright colours of fall foliage, mist shrouding a quaint farm in a valley, which encompassed everything I loved about Vermont in one image.
 The book was called The View from the Kingdom.

 I bought it and discovered that the northeast corner of the state of Vermont, comprising three counties, 2,000 sq. miles, and about 64,000 people, was christened the Northeast Kingdom by the state's governor in 1949.
-White settlers came to the NEK relatively late – it lies outside the Green Mountain range, with a rocky landscape shaped by glaciers and a short growing season due to its northern latitude.
-The people who live there are accurately described as hardy, and, to a person, each owns a four-wheel drive pick-up truck, a huge stack of firewood, & little else.
-A truck is the only way to get around in the winter, other than a snowmobile or skis, and a serious supply of firewood is the only way to survive it.
-People are poor up there; farming and tourism compose the local economy, such as it is.
+White settlers came to the NEK relatively late—it lies outside the Green Mountain range, with a rocky landscape shaped by glaciers and a short growing season due to its northern latitude.
+The people who live there are hardy, and, to a person, each owns a four-wheel drive pick-up truck, a huge stack of firewood, & little else.
+A truck is the only way to get around in the winter, other than a sleigh, snowmobile, or skis, and a serious supply of firewood is the only way to survive it.
+People are poor up there; farming and tourism sustain the local economy, such as it is.
 Much like the Stockholm archipelago, the NEK is replete with glacial lakes.
-The View from the Kingdom is divided into four sections, for each of the four seasons.
-Three of them – Summer, Fall, Winter -- are achingly beautiful.
+The View from the Kingdom is divided into four sections, one for each season.
+Three of them—Summer, Fall, Winter—are achingly beautiful.
 The fourth, well, the less said about mud season, the better.

 Lest you think I am exaggerating about how spectacular the NEK is, Wikipedia, hardly a bastion of effusive hyperbole, has this to say: "In 2006, the National Geographic Society named the Northeast Kingdom as the most desirable place to visit in the country and the ninth most desirable place to visit in the world."